-For the third year in succession, the Hakluyt Society in pleased to announce its annual round of Research Funding.
+For the fourth year running, the Hakluyt Society in pleased to announce its annual round of Research Funding.
 In furtherance of the principal objects of the Hakluyt Society, to promote the study of historical exploration, travel, and worldwide cultural encounter, the Society operates two schemes of research funding.
 These are:

 - The Hakluyt Society Research Grant, up to six of which will be available per calendar year, with a maximum allocation of £1500 each.